 - Having an idea of how you’ll get your meals

-- Making sure you have everything you need (see below for an Iceland campervan packing list)
+- Making sure you have everything you need (see the Iceland campervan packing list below)

-Get an idea of which campsites you want to visit, but know that having a campervan means you have the flexibility to change your mind.
-Here’s what you can expect from an Iceland campsite:
+It’s a good idea to have an idea of which campsites you want to visit, but know that having a campervan means you have the flexibility to change your mind.

 Happy Campers built this useful map of all the campsites in Iceland.
 Searching “Iceland campsite” on Google Maps will not list many of these.